 Our Japan Airlines Business Class Review

 Japan Airlines is one of our favorite airlines when flying to and from Japan.
 But until our trip in June 2018, we had only flown economy class on Japan Airlines.
 But after years of planning and saving airline miles, we finally were able to book business class flights on American Airlines from Dallas-Fort Worth (DFW) to Tokyo (Narita)!
-More on travel hacking in this post!).
+More on travel hacking in this post!

 As I said, this was our first experience flying business class internationally so we were excited to see the contrast between the seats that Japan Airlines offers in economy and business classes.

 In this review, we’ll be sharing our own business class experience on Japan Airlines, with seat configurations, menus, and more!
-Some of the information may be different depending on the plane and flight you take, but we hope this information will help you determine if you’d like to splurge a little on your next international flight and see what flying business class is like.
+Some of the information may be different depending on the plane and flight you take, but we hope this information will help you determine if you’d like to splurge a little on your next international flight and see what flying business class is like on Japan Airlines.

 Before Boarding Lounge Privileges at Japan Airlines

 Japan Airlines offers its own lounges for Business Class and First Class customers in select cities.
 However, we did not take advantage of the lounge at DFW because we utilized our Priority Pass Lounge access instead.
-We have Priority Pass Lounge access with our Chase Sapphire Reserve credit card, which is one of our favorite perks!
+We have Priority Pass Lounge access with our Chase Sapphire Reserve credit card, which is one of our favorite perks from this card!
 In hindsight, I wish we would have taken the opportunity to compare the Japan Airlines lounges to our Priority Pass lounge.